elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 iex>
 ```

-What does the above mess show?
-The sensible use of agents is completely in our hands, and the proper way to go is by writing modules that implement a behaviour, by exposing a well defined API.
-Let's do precisely that, let's implement our `KV.Bucket` using `Agent` and let's start by first writing some tests, to define the API exposed by our module.
+As you can see, we can modify the agent state in any way we want.
+Therefore, we most likely don't want to access the Agent API throughout many different places in our code.
+Instead, we want to encapsulate all Agent-related functionality in a single module, which we will call `KV.Bucket`.
+Before we implement it, let's write some tests which will outline the API exposed by our module.

 Create a file at `test/kv/bucket_test.exs` (remember the `.exs` extension) with the following: